Emmykind/SQL-/README.md

 - Excel – Data Cleaning
 - SQL – Data Analysis
 - PowerBI – Creating Reports
 [Download here](https://Microsoft.com)

-# Data Cleaning/ Preparation
+# Data Cleaning/Preparation
 ## in the initial data preparation phase.
 We performed the following tasks
 1. Data loading and inspection
 2. Handling missing values
 3. Data cleaning and formatting

 # Exploration Data Analysis (EDA)
 ## EDA involved exploring the sales data to answer question, such as
 -	What is the overall sales trend?
 -	Which products are top seller?
 -	What are the peak sales periods?

 # Data Analysis
-## include some interesting code/ features worked with
+## include some interesting code/features worked with

 ~~~ SQL
 Select*from table1